 Many say that universalism is a more “palatable” belief about hell than say, eternal conscious torment, especially compared to the popular Calvinist position that God Himself predestines many people to experience such fate.
-And while that is certainly true, I don’t think the easy-to-swallow beliefs of universalism are all that make the doctrine worthy of examination and discussion.
-Especially since an orthodox reading of the gospel and God’s mission in the world place God’s love and hope in Jesus at the center of the Christian message.
+But I don’t think the “easy-to-swallow” beliefs of universalism are all that make the doctrine worthy of examination and discussion.
+Especially since an orthodox reading of the gospel and God’s mission in the world place God’s love and hope in Jesus at the centre of the Christian message.

 God is Eternal Conscious Love